title

 Islands southeast of Florida, northeast of Cuba.

-Bicameral Parliament consists of the Senate (16 seats; members appointed by the governor general upon the advice of the prime minister and the opposition leader to serve five-year terms) and the House of Assembly (41 seats; members elected by direct popular vote to serve five-year terms).
+Chief of state: Queen Elizabeth II, represented by a Governor General.
+Bicameral Parliament consists of the Senate and the House of Assembly.
+The Senate: 16 seats, members appointed by the governor general upon the advice of the prime minister and the opposition leader, to serve five-year terms; the House: 41 seats, members elected by direct popular vote for five-year terms.

 Capital: Nassau